Integration Order Replacement Technique for Iterated Ito Stochastic Integrals and Iterated Stochastic Integrals With Respect to Martingales: Introduction

 \section{Introduction}

-In the article we performed rather laborious work connected with the theorems on integration order replacement for iterated Ito stochastic integrals.
-However, there may appear a natural question about a practical usefulness of this theory, since the significant part of its conclusions directly arise from the Ito formula \cite{1}.
+In this article, we performed rather laborious work connected with the theorems on integration order replacement for iterated Ito stochastic integrals.
+However, there may appear a question about a practical usefulness of this theory, since the significant part of its conclusions directly follows from the Ito formula \cite{1}.

-It is not difficult to see, that for obtainment of various relations for iterated Ito stochastic integrals (see, for example, Sect.
-6) using the Ito formula, first of all these relations should be guessed, then it is necessary to introduce corresponding Ito processes and afterwards to perform argumentation using the Ito formula.
-It is clear, that this process requires intellectual expenses and it is not always trivial.
+It is not difficult to see that to obtain various relations for iterated Ito stochastic integrals (see, for example, Sect.~6) using the Ito formula, first of all these relations should be guessed.
+Then it is necessary to introduce corresponding Ito processes and afterwards to use the Ito formula.
+It is clear that this process requires intellectual expenses and it is not always trivial.

-On the other hand, the technology of integration order replacement, introduced in the article is formally comply with the similar technology for Riemann integrals, although it is related to other objects --- Ito integrals, and it provides a possibility to perform transformations naturally (as with Riemann integrals) with iterated Ito stochastic integrals and to obtain various relations for them.
+On the other hand, the technique on integration order replacement introduced in this article is formally comply with the similar technique for Riemann integrals, although it is related to Ito integrals, and it provides a possibility to perform transformations naturally (as with Riemann integrals) with iterated Ito stochastic integrals and to obtain various relations for them.

-So, in order to implementation of transformations of the specific class of Ito processes, which is represented by iterated Ito stochastic integrals, it is more naturally and easier to use theorems on the integration order replacement, than the Ito formula.
+So, in order to implementation of transformations of the specific class of Ito processes, which is represented by iterated Ito stochastic integrals, it is more naturally and easier to use the theorems on integration order replacement, than the Ito formula.

-Many examples of these theorems usage are presented in Sect.
-6.
+Many examples of these theorems usage are presented in Sect.~6.

-Note that in a lot of publications of the author \cite{77}-\cite{50} the integration order replacement technique for iterated Ito stochastic integrals has been successfully applied for the proof and development of the method of mean-square approximation of iterated Ito and Stratonovich stochastic integrals based on generalized multiple Fourier series as well as for the construction of the so-called unified Taylor--Ito and Taylor--Stratonovich expansions.
+Note that in a lot of publications of the author \cite{77}-\cite{12aaa} the integration order replacement technique for iterated Ito stochastic integrals has been successfully applied for the proof and development of the method of approximation of iterated Ito and Stratonovich stochastic integrals based on generalized multiple Fourier series as well as for the construction of the so-called unified Taylor--Ito and Taylor--Stratonovich expansions.